zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 Would not have done.

 [APZ 84.4] (# apz84.4) # apz84.4 .ref .apz} "should still be read
-Will not go. ”The present tense refers to the present tense, the present tense From then on, the craving subsided.
+Will not go.
+"The present tense refers to the present tense, the present tense From then on, the craving subsided.
 The vision calmed down.
 The lust is exhausted Since the vision is soothing, it does not count as lustful.
 Does not fall into the category of hate.
 It does not matter who is bound.